Amrit-C-CPP/Project/README.md

 ## 🤖Technology Stack
   - Frontend: Built with React.js for a fast, responsive, and interactive user interface.
 Alternatively, Angular may be used for scalable and modular architecture, depending on project requirements.
   - Backend: Developed with Flask or Django, providing a robust framework for API handling, user authentication, and seamless communication between frontend and the machine learning model.
-  - ##  Deep Learning Model:
-   - Utilizes a pre-trained Convolutional Neural Network (CNN) for feature extraction and fracture detection from medical images.
+  - Machine Learning Model: Utilizes a pre-trained Convolutional Neural Network (CNN) for efficient fracture detection.
+The model is fine-tuned using Transfer Learning with frameworks such as TensorFlow or PyTorch for improved accuracy in medical image analysis.
-   - Transfer Learning with TensorFlow or PyTorch is applied to fine-tune the model for high accuracy and adaptability to various types of bone fractures.
-   - Deep Learning Algorithms: Leverages deep neural networks for sophisticated pattern recognition, enhancing the model's ability to detect subtle fractures and variations in X-ray images.
   - Database: A secure, scalable database (e.g., PostgreSQL or MongoDB) for storing user data, uploaded images, and analysis results.
   - Security: Ensures data privacy and protection through SSL encryption for communication, and OAuth for secure authentication.
   - Cloud Integration: Supports cloud platforms like AWS or Google Cloud for scalable image storage, model hosting, and easy integration with other healthcare systems.
   - Version Control: Uses Git for version control to maintain codebase integrity and support team collaboration.
+## 🔍Usage
+- Upload an X-ray image to the tool.
+ - View the bounded irregular shape in the fracture area (if any) along with prediction details.